9 Steps to get your property appraisal report for valuation

 A fake "over-loan" scenario is formed if the lending institution has a maximum LTV policy of 80% and the loan amount is increased.

-Although this is not the case (the LTV ratio that is "more realistic" is 65 percent), the evaluation may have many unfavourable and expensive effects.
+Although this is not the case, the evaluation may have many unfavourable and expensive effects.

 In this instance, it might prevent or at the very least postpone the lender from providing further financing, which is likely the best course of action for home loan recovery.